swift-server/async-http-client/README.md

 ```

 ### Redirects following

-Enable follow-redirects behavior using the client configuration:
+The globally shared instance `HTTPClient.shared` follows redirects by default.
+If you create your own `HTTPClient`, you can enable the follow-redirects behavior using the client configuration:

 ```swift
 let httpClient = HTTPClient(eventLoopGroupProvider: .singleton,
                             configuration: HTTPClient.Configuration(followRedirects: true))